What to Do After You've Been Sued in Oklahoma

 NOTE: This post is about cases in Oklahoma state court.
 If you have been sued in federal court, the rules of procedure are similar, but they are not identical.
 Most other states have rules similar to Oklahoma’s, but some states are quite different.
 When you obtain a lawyer, make sure that the lawyer is licensed to practice in, and has experience in, the jurisdiction where you have been sued.
 The Persaud Law Office is licensed to practice only in Oklahoma state court.

 If you have been sued, then this is a time you need a lawyer – the sooner you get a lawyer, the better.
-If you would like free consultation with the Persaud Law Office, contact us today.
+If you would like a consultation with the Persaud Law Office, contact us today.